The Ultimate Guide to Building

 DIY vs. Pro

 Choose a contractor with a design team that understands your needs and is on board with your preferred style.
 Sometimes, choices have to be made based on price or practicality.
-Still, if you want a rustic meets modern kitchen, the designer can find the right products to create the style at any budget.
+Still, if you want a rustic meets modern kitchen, the designer can find the right products to create the style you want at any budget.
 In a design-build company, they may have a designer on staff, which is a bonus because they will be involved throughout the project.
 Other companies have contracted designers.
 If you plan to hire an architect and contractor instead of an all-in-one company, you can employ your designer.

-Once you’ve narrowed the list and visited with contractors, ask for an estimate.
+Once you’ve narrowed the list and visited with contractors, ask each for an estimate.
 Also, ask to see their current insurance certificate personally.
 You can double-check on their licensing for architects, general contractors, and, later, other contractors on the job.
 Designers generally don’t need a license unless they are also architects.

 Your Kitchen Remodel: Style and Substance